amandaestevez/SOFTWARE-QA/01-TEST-CASES/011-ANATOMY-OF-TEST-CASES.md

 ![image](https://github.com/amandaestevez/softwareqa/assets/123298275/9cb2ed53-c597-4a6d-adcb-140e87b59304)

-For the fictional example of ZippyBank, the selected dependency ensures a valid user account exists in the system before attempting the login functionality.
-Since the login test relies on a user account being created, the registration test case (TC-REG-001) needs to be executed successfully first, creating the necessary pre-condition (user account) for the login test to function properly.

 * **Pre-Conditions:**  Specific conditions _within the testing environment_ that must be met before running a test case.
 This may include system configurations, specific data setup requirements, or user permissions necessary for test execution.

 ![image](https://github.com/amandaestevez/softwareqa/assets/123298275/b2a6be98-b6f3-419d-96f7-4e6500fedbbe)